mishantrop/quasidate/core/components/quasidate/docs/readme.txt

-# quasiFavicon
+# quasiDate
-A MODX extra for generating favicons and their associated files.
+quasiDate is a MODX Revolution Extra that formats dates.